mmomtchev/magickwand.js/README.md

 The pre-built binaries are fully self-contained and do not need an existing ImageMagick installation.
 It is also possible to rebuild the package against a shared ImageMagick-7 when using the native version in Node.js.

-The default WASM version is also fully self-contained and it is 2MB (*minimal*) to 5MB (*default*) gzipped depending on the supported image formats.
+The default WASM version is also fully self-contained and it is 1.5MB (*minimal w/ brotli*) to 5MB (*default w/ gzip*) depending on the supported image formats.

 Both versions support synchronous and asynchronous multi-threaded operations with an identical API and identical TypeScript bindings.
 WASM requires `SharedArrayBuffer` (read about [COOP / COEP](https://web.dev/articles/coop-coep)).
 The Node.js native bindings also support OpenMP multithreading.